jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 Original Example: The code in this replication package constructs the analysis file from the three data sources (Ruggles et al., 2018; Inglehart et al., 2019; BEA, 2016) using Stata and Julia.
 Two master files run all of the code to generate the data for the 15 figures and 3 tables in the paper.
 The replicator should expect the code to run for about 14 hours.

-Additional Example: The code in this replication package cleans the raw data for each data source (approximately 20 sources), builds intermediate datasets, extracts the relevant information specifically for the project, combines it, and generates the results using R and Stata.
-Two master files (one for the R scripts and the other for the Stata do-files) run all of the code to generate the data for the 3 figures and 4 tables in the paper (2 figures and 3 tables in the online appendix).
-The replicator should expect the code to run for about 22 days, divided into 14 days in the cleaning part, 7 days in the building part, 4 hours in the extraction/merge part, and less than 1 hour in the final analysis part.
-Most of the individual scripts are fast (a few seconds or minutes), but a few scripts require a very long processing time (one of them is responsible for 7 days, for example).
-Specific times for individual scripts are reported in the master files.
+Additional Example: The code in this replication package cleans the raw data for each data source (4 sources), constructs the samples for analysis, and generates the results using R. A master file runs all of the code to generate the data for the two figures and one table in the paper.
+The replicator should expect the code to run for about 2 minutes, divided into 0.5 minutes in the cleaning, 1 minute in the construction, and 0.5 minutes in the analysis.
+A specific time for all individual scripts is reported in CSV files with the prefix `"_timeProcessing_"` in each code folder.
 All the data is provided, from raw to final, including intermediate, so it is possible to skip any individual script.

 Description of Files Structure
 ----------------------------